This story is much beloved by the outright charismatics,

 A more realistic view of this tale must see it

-as an occasion of conversion of gentiles
+as an occasion when gentiles were converted

 to the embryo Christian movement.

 Jesus had crossed the lake into foreign, gentile, territory.

 The number of demons is obviously important to the story,